 Is Bitcoin legal?

 Regulations vary country-by-country and there isn’t any unified legislation yet.
-Bitcoin is legal to own and trade in almost all European countries and you can expect to see national financial regulators become increasingly interested in Bitcoin and other virtual currencies, as long as blockchain technologies continue spreading quickly, and the size of the crypto economy keeps growing.
+BTC is legal to own and trade in almost all European countries and you can expect to see national financial regulators become increasingly interested in BTC and other virtual currencies, as long as blockchain technologies continue spreading quickly, and the size of the crypto economy keeps growing.
 The European Union set precedent with the fifth anti-money-laundering EU directive which is the first time “Bitcoin” and “Virtual currency” were outlined in an international legal document.

 What is BTC?